There are many misconceptions about population – what the numbers say, what the impact is, and what population campaigners want to do about it.

 The recipe is proven and simple, and improves people’s lives in multiple other ways:

 People in the developed world, such as Europe and America, have a disproportionate impact on the planet.
-For example a person in the UK produces 70 times the CO2 of someone in Niger.
-That means that fewer people being born in these countries has the most immediate and positive impact on our environment, climate and sustainability.
+That means that fewer people being born in wealthy countries has the most immediate and positive impact on our environment, climate and sustainability.

 Many assume that technological progress will allow us to feed the world sustainably and to stop depleting natural resources, despite our increasing numbers.
 However, even technology does not enable limitless growth on a finite planet.